Skip to main content

 5. To narrow down your results and make your search more specific, use the Filters option.
 You can filter by:

-3. Location - Search for creators in specific countries, regions, or cities
+3. Location - Search for creators in specific countries, regions, or cities.
+Results use canonical location data normalized across the platform.

-5. Verification - Show only verified accounts or include unverified creators
+4. Verification - Show only verified accounts or include unverified creators.

-6. Gender - Filter results by creator gender demographics
+5. Gender - Filter results by creator gender demographics.

-7. Email - Show only creators who have email contact information available
+6. Email - Show only creators who have email contact information available.

-8. Age - Filter by creator age ranges or demographics
+7. Age - Filter by creator age ranges or demographics.

-9. Label - Filter by previously assigned creator labels from your organization system
+9. Label - Filter by creator labels previously assigned in your organization.

-10. Vetting List - Show or hide creators from specific vetting lists you've created
+10. Vetting List - Show or hide creators from specific vetting lists.

 6. You can add any creator that matches what you're looking for to a vetting list by clicking on the "+ List" button.
 This helps you organize potential collaborators for future campaigns.